-Designing to Maintain Biological Containment
+Designing to Maintain Biological Containment //

 Emergency Preparedness and Homeland Security

 During a high-wind natural disaster, buildings that contain biological agents must be built to protect those inside the facilities and the communities that surround them.
 On a recent confidential project for the Department of Homeland Security, a design team from Flad Architects had to address a gap in design standards for biocontainment facilities, and in doing so, created both a methodology to evaulate the level of risk and scalable architectural responses.
-The resulting assessment and response strategies can be utilized on design and construction of facilities where hazardous biological agents could be exposed during a natural disaster.